 I want to address a few points regarding our work that we commonly get asked about.
 Firstly, we are not a lobbying or campaigning organisation, so unlike many other independent NGOs who can be driven my campaign or supporter-led demands, we are product-led only, ensuring we work collaboratively with key stakeholders and partners that have the power to make the change.
-As such we have an on-going MoU with WAZA and a number of regional zoo associations.
-Secondly, we do not “prop up” bad zoos.
+As such we have an ongoing MoU with WAZA and a number of regional zoo associations.
+Secondly, we do not prop up bad zoos.
 We continually assess the feasibility of success in regards to the facilities we work with and are collaborating on models to identify zoo support or closure.
-We choose to work with facilities that can act as ambassador zoos and have a wider impact with their country.
+We choose to work with facilities that can act as ambassador zoos and have a wider impact within their country.

-In the last year, a primary thrust of our work has been assisting national and regional zoo associations identify effective welfare based accreditation processes.
-We’ve been working with SEAZA, JAZA, VZA, SZB in this process and will continue to do so to align with WAZA’s strategy for 2023.
+In the last year, a primary thrust of our work has been assisting national and regional zoo associations identify effective welfare-based certification and accreditation processes.
+We’ve been working with SEAZA, JAZA, VZA and SZB in this process and will continue to do so to align with WAZA’s strategy for 2023.
 As such we have facilitated 11 international training workshops in animal welfare, management and assessment.
-And we’ve been basing this training on our global welfare toolkits, namely our international standard and assessment process that feeds into a welfare based accreditation system.
-Our comprehensive standard is derived from over 100 different literature reviews and most up to date information on animal care and welfare.
+And we’ve been basing this training on our global welfare toolkits, namely our international standard and assessment process that feeds into a welfare-based accreditation system.
+Our comprehensive standard is derived from more than 100 different literature reviews and the most up to date information on animal care and welfare.
 It covers all aspects of animal management and underpins our welfare assessment process.
 We update it regularly, but more importantly we have also consolidated the standard into a digestible 4 page document.
 Nobody wants to read or translate a 20 page document, and if no one reads it, no one understands it – and we strongly believe that a comprehensive standard underpins effective welfare monitoring.

-We’ve also updated our assessment processes based on stakeholder input, including the ZAA’s Exec team.
+We’ve also updated our assessment processes based on stakeholder input, including from the Zoo and Aquarium Association (ZAA)’s executive team.
 Our Collection Assessment identifies the “animal welfare landscape” of a facility.
-There are 109 questions in total, split into 5 sections (as laid out by the Mellor Five Domain Model of animal assessment) and one miscellaneous section.
-And we now have an Enclosure Assessment allows for more regular monitoring and aims to identify development and capacity in animal welfare knowledge by staff.
+There are 109 questions in total, split into five sections (as laid out by the Mellor Five Domain Model of animal assessment) and one miscellaneous section.
+And we now have an Enclosure Assessment which allows for more regular monitoring and aims to identify development and capacity in animal welfare knowledge by staff.
 This short assessment incorporates five sections, and is based around the five domain model of animal welfare compromise.
 The five sections have a total of 17 observations to be marked.
-Finally this feeds into our Welfare Accreditation Process – we have developed a welfare accreditation process that combines the principles of animal care and assessment into a comprehensive process that allows for effective monitoring, evaluation and on-going assessment.
+Finally this feeds into our Welfare Accreditation Process – we have developed a welfare accreditation process that combines the principles of animal care and assessment into a comprehensive process that allows for effective monitoring, evaluation and ongoing assessment.

 And finally we strongly believe that good research underpins an informed approach when it comes to welfare and encourages buy in to perhaps what some people believe are emotive decisions.
 We are currently involved in two research projects.
 We’ve completed a desktop review of AVIs in over 1300 facilities around the world, identify the good the bad and the possibly ugly, with the idea of working with WAZA and other relevant bodies to help inform policy and gaps in research, and also we are carrying out a legislative and welfare accreditation gap analysis in conjunction with WAZA.

-This is a quick synopsis of some of highlights – we are involved in projects in over seven countries and growing.
+This is a quick synopsis of some of our highlights – we are involved in projects in more than seven countries and growing.
 The need for support to improve animal welfare in zoos is vast and I am grateful to see WAZA is embracing this need.